Table of Contents

 In marinades, ground allspice is also fantastic; the well-known Caribbean jerk chicken comes to mind.
 In addition, Jamaican jerk seasoning tastes excellent with tofu and other meats like pork and fish.

 The next time you make hot chocolate, add a dash of this spice for more flavour and a hint of heat.
 Remember to use whipped cream!

-Allspice can be used in a wide range of sweet and savoury dishes, including cookies, pumpkin pie, spice cake, sausage seasoning, and ham glazes.
-You may visit my vegan recipes using allspice.
+Allspice can be used in many sweet and savoury dishes, including cookies, pumpkin pie, spice cake, sausage seasoning, and ham glazes.
+You may visit my vegan recipes using Allspice.

 I trust you enjoyed this article on the Easy Steps To Grow Allspice In Containers.
 Please stay tuned for more blog posts to come shortly.
 Take care!

 >>>Are you interested in homegrown herbs and medicine?
 Please click here to find out more about it!<<<